 - Parodied in the Fanservice showdown in Aoi House In Love!

 - Borderline case: Gateau Mocha from Sorcerer Hunters.
-More exactly, a Hard Bisexual who loves to flirt with not only girls but with his friend Marron, a very girly-looking bishonen.
+More exactly, a Macho Bisexual who loves to flirt with not only girls but with his friend Marron, a very girly-looking Bishōnen.
 Even more in the dubs.

 - In Bleach, one of Barragan's fraccion is the very flamboyant, yet very muscular Charlotte Cuuhlhorne.
 Though there is a small chance he may just be a crossdresser...

-- Fullmetal Alchemist's Garfiel.
+- Garfiel, the burly automail mechanic who takes Winry as his apprentice.
 Though he might be more of a Camp Gay character depending on how you interpret him (he even cross-dresses from time to time and has an over-the-top feminine walk).

 - It's somewhat doubtful that Geki Hyuuma, the comm-crushing, tanktop-spacesuit-wearing, ever-flexing (even in space) Lancer of GaoGaiGar's Gutsy Galaxy Guard is actually gay.
 But it is certain that he takes this trope as far as his Hot Bloodedness, which is to say that eleven is a good start.